jnozzi/cocoadev.com/SiteContent/General/NSURLProtocol.markdown

 I'm interested in writing my own protocol in Cocoa.
-I've had a look at the [[NSURLProtocol]] class and understand that I have to subclass this.
+I've had a look at the General/NSURLProtocol class and understand that I have to subclass this.
 Does anybody know of any good tutorials on this?

 -Chris